-Studies show Roundup weed killer, a popular herbicide used at home and commercially, has links to cancer.
+Studies show Roundup, a popular herbicide used at home and commercially, has been linked to cancer.
 Thousands of lawsuits are now pending against Monsanto, the agrochemical company that makes the weed killer, and its parent company Bayer.
-Companies, like Monsanto, have a responsibility to warn the public about the risks of using their products.
+Companies like Monsanto have a responsibility to warn the public about the risks of using their products.

 Exposure Increases Risk of Non-Hodgkin’s Lymphoma